GoogleCloudPlatform/gke-networking-demos/gke-to-gke-peering/README.md

 1. Clusters across the different regions communicate through the global load balancer.
 1. All the services created to expose pods in a cluster are accessible to pods within that cluster.
 1. Refer to validate-pod-to-service-communication.sh script to view the commands to verify pod to service communication.
-1. Change directory to `gke-to-gke-peering`
-1. Run `./validate-pod-to-service-communication.sh`
+1. Run `./validate-pod-to-service-communication.sh` located in the project root directory
 1. The above script demonstrates how the pods in cluster1 can access the local Kubernetes Engine services and the other Kubernetes Engine Internal/External load balancer services from the same or different regions.

 ## Tear Down